-Strategically, we offer a mix of square footage that is nonclimate controlled and climate controlled, with non-climate controlled space having minimal environmental affect.
-For our properties that offer climate controlled storage, we regulate inside temperatures at moderate levels to safeguard contents while minimizing energy required for heating or cooling.
-Operationally, water usage is very low, and minimal daily client activity contributes to limiting our carbon footprint within our communities.
-At the end of 2021, StorageVault operated 28 stores with solar panels installed and will continue to expand solar panel installations across our portfolio.
-Our solar panel installations utilize available roof space to generate electricity for consumption while providing a solid financial return, demonstrating that sustainability efforts not only benefit the environment and community, but also our shareholders.
+For energy conservation, we offer a strategic mix of square footage that is non-climate controlled and temperature controlled, with non-climate controlled space having minimal environmental impact.
+For properties that do offer temperature controlled storage, we closely regulate and moderate temperatures to safeguard contents while minimizing energy required for heating or cooling.
+Water usage at our properties is also very low.
+Lastly, the minimal daily client activity and traffic, helps to minimize our carbon footprint within our communities.